 To help a patient in selecting an herbal product, try to find one that complies with the FDA’s Good Manufacturing Practice (GMP) guidelines.
 This might appear right on the product label.
 In addition, try to find a manufacturer that is a member of the American Herbal Products Association (AHPA).
 The AHPA is an organization of herbal manufacturers that agrees to abide by ethical quality standards in their products.
 Determining a dose for a patient might be complicated, again based upon the myriad of dose forms available, but similar to selecting a prescription medication, employing a “dose escalation” strategy might be prudent, starting with a low dose and increasing based upon patient response.

 As mentioned above, the AHPA is a good source of information; their website is http://www.ahpa.org.
 They have information for consumers on common herbal products and what they are used for, how to select a product, and so forth.
+They have also added in some information regarding CBD supplements on their site which could be useful.
 One of the better quality websites available is the Natural Medicines database at https://naturalmedicines.therapeuticresearch.com/.
 It provides monographs on individual products, including a review of studies, adverse effects, and potential drug interactions.
 While it is subscription-based there may be some info available for a product without a subscription.
 Another potentially useful site for selecting a specific product is https://www.consumerlab.com.
 Unfortunately this too is a subscription site, but it does provide reviews of commercially available herbal products to help choose between multiple manufacturers of the same product.
 If you’re having a difficult time selecting among various manufacturers, it might be worth looking into this resource.

 A patient might elect an OTC product over prescription medication for anxiety, or the patient might not be appropriate for prescription treatment due to a relatively low acuity of anxiety symptoms.
 In these instances, try to approach the patient as if they were taking prescription medications.
 Provide the patient with non-pharmacologic counseling for anxiety: avoiding caffeine and other stimulants, relaxation techniques, avoiding stimuli that might trigger their anxiety, and so on.
 You could try to recommend meeting with a therapist for counseling about their anxiety.
 Try to determine what OTC agent they intend to take, and then check this product against any prescription medications they are already taking, if that is possible.
 Performing a drug interaction check with their existing prescription medications is highly recommended to help avoid any unexpected problems.
 Finally, if follow-up visits are to be done, assess the patient’s anxiety to determine if the OTC product is helping.
 Adverse effects should also be monitored, and if seen then a re-evaluation of the appropriateness of the product should be performed.